invpe/GridShell/Documentation/README.md

 # Read about GIP
 Read about the Grid Improvement Proposal document, the way i try to keep a track of major changes in the logic of the grid. [link](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/GIP.md)

+# API
+Check how to integrate with the current GridShell network [here](https://github.com/invpe/GridShell/tree/main/Documentation/API)